aklivity/zilla-docs/src/README.md

 ### Observability

-Zilla supports OpenTelemetry for metrics and logging and can expose aexport to Prometheus metrics endpoint.
-Syslog for logging is supported in <ZillaPlus/>.
+Zilla supports OpenTelemetry for metrics and logging and can expose a Prometheus metrics endpoint.
+Syslog for logging is supported in Zilla Plus.

 ## Zilla Use Cases